fernando-duarte/X17A5/README.md

 # X-17A-5 Optical Character Recognition (OCR)

 ## 1	Introduction
-The project scrapes the SEC for X-17A-5 filings published by registred broker-dealers historically, and constructs a database for asset, liability and equity line items.
-The project runs on Amazon Web Services (AWS) in a SageMaker instance, and stores the scraped information  into an s3 bucket.
+The project scrapes the SEC for X-17A-5 filings published by registered broker-dealers historically, and constructs a database for asset, liability and equity line items.
+The project runs on Amazon Web Services (AWS) in a SageMaker instance and stores the scraped information into an s3 bucket.

 ## 2	Software Dependencies
 **All code is executed using Python 3.6**